yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 ~~~
 {: #ex-swcomp-id title="Example SW Component ID" }

-The semantics of the codepoints in the `arm-swcomp-id` map are equivalent to those in the `cca-platform-sw-component` map defined in Section A7.2.3.2.7 of {{CCA-TOKEN}}.
+The semantics of the codepoints in the `arm-swcomp-id` map are equivalent to those in the `cca-platform-sw-component` map defined in {{Section 4.6.1 of -cca-token}}.
 The `arm-swcomp-id` MUST uniquely identify a given software component within the CCA platform / product.

 In order to support CCA Reference Value identifiers, the CoMID type
 `$measured-element-type-choice` is extended as follows{{ex-swcomp-id-ext}}: